hex108/leetcode/NOTES.md

 ## Tricks
 ### Fast and slow pointer
-Currently, it has been used in rotating list and checking whether a chain list is a loop, e.g. Rotate List.
+Currently, it has been used in rotating list and checking whether a chain list is a loop, e.g. Rotate List; Remove Nth Node From End Of List.

 # Specific problems